isaac-6/biodiscvr/paper/paper.md

 # Acknowledgements

-Thank you David Pérez Suárez for testing the package and providing feedback!
+Thank you, David Pérez Suárez, for testing the package and providing feedback.
 We acknowledge funding from a UKRI Future Leaders Fellowship (MR/S03546X/1, MR/X024288/1).

 # References